With the release of The Social Dilemma by Netlix in 2020, Ai in Social Media has become a very hot topic.

-But for those that have been closely following the developments in Social Media algorithms, there was a Ted Talk that hinted about the advancements in machine learning based on user engagement.
+For those who have been closely following the developments in Social Media algorithms, there’s a Ted Talk that hinted about the advancements in machine learning based on user engagement.

-If you haven’t seen it, watch Eli Pariser explain the concept of “filter bubbles” on the Ted stage.
+If you haven’t had a chance to watch it, take a look down here at Eli Pariser’s explainaition of the concept of “filter bubbles” on the Ted stage.

 Is AI taking over social media?
 If so – then how?